 Discrimination in the workplace will take on many forms following the coronavirus pandemic.
 An employee who feels that he or she is being treated differently due to age, should contact an employment law attorney to determine if the treatment is in fact discrimination.

 What if my employer has discriminated against me due to my age?

 The ADEA may allow you to file a lawsuit against your employer and recover a significant amount of money for the harm the employer caused.
 An employee who believes that he or she has been mistreated should contact an experienced employment law attorney.
 An attorney can assess the facts of your case and determine if your employer has violated the ADEA.

-If your attorney agrees that your rights were violated, your attorney will file a charge of discrimination with the Equal Employment Opportunity Commission (EEOC).
-The EEOC is a federal agency which enforces federal discrimination laws.
+If your attorney agrees that your rights were violated, your attorney will file a charge of discrimination with the EEOC.
 The EEOC will investigate your case and then decide if it will intervene in the case or issue a right to sue letter.
 If a right to sue letter is issued, you can then file a lawsuit against the employer in federal court.